IT’S REALLY ALL ABOUT THE VINEYARDS

 The vines are grown on south-west facing slopes of the Schapenberg, Somerset West.
 The farm is a mere 4km from the Atlantic Ocean, with vines planted at a height of between 240 and 260 meters above sea level.
 The soils are of decomposed granite origin with medium sized stones, helping with both drainage and moisture retention.
 Strong south-easterly winds occur during the growing season, which helps to control growth and crop size.
 Production was approximately 4 tons/ha.
 In other words, packed full of flavour!

-At Waterkloof, we do not spray herbicides, fungicides or pesticides in our vineyards.
-We produce our own compost and biodynamic preparations, which we then disperse into the soil by utilising our horses as opposed to heavy tractors.
+On Waterkloof we farm organic and biological, producing our own compost and microbial preparations.
+We then distribute these by utilising our draught horses, as opposed to heavy tractors.
 This ensures soil with more life, where the vine can spread its roots as it pleases,

 taking up everything it needs from this complex soil.
 The result is honest, terroir-driven wines – a true reflection of our unique vineyard site.